jtharel/Oauth-V1-Burp-Plugin/README.md

   applies when the base url signature values are all in the URL, not POST body or in the HTTP Headers

 Seperate scripts for GET and POST requests.
+  GET request can be easily changed to DELETE
+  POST request can be eaily changed to PUT

 OAuth v1 signature generator:
 https://web.archive.org/web/20160430150356/https://oauth.googlecode.com/svn/code/javascript/example/signature.html